lukas-sr/stock-forecast/README.md

 # stock-forecast
-Stock forecast of the Brazilian stock exchange (B3)
+Stock forecast of the Brazilian stock exchange (B3) in Python